kananinirav/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

+---
+layout: exam
+---

 # Practice Exam 5

-Click on the **Answer** button for the correct answer and its explanation.

-If this practice exam has been helpful to you please share it with others and react to this below.

----

 1. A company is using EC2 Instances to run their e-commerce site on the AWS platform.
 If the site becomes unavailable, the company will lose a significant amount of money for each minute the site is unavailable.
 Which design principle should the company use to minimize the risk of an outage?
     - A. Least Privilege.